Key Court Cases

 Yeung Chu Wing v Secretary for Justice

-The court strikes down the remaining discriminatory criminal offences on Hong Kong’s statute books that relate only to gay men.
+The court struck down the remaining discriminatory criminal offences on Hong Kong’s statute books that related only to gay men.

 Leung Chun Kwong v the Secretary for the Civil Service and others